Alex Turner: Career

+Arctic Monkeys

+Early years and foundation

 At the age of 15, Turner's weekends revolved around girls and drinking cider with his friends.
 Joe Carnall, a schoolfriend, has said Turner was "always the quiet one" in their social circle.
 After friends began forming bands and playing live, Turner, Helders, and Nicholson decided to start Arctic Monkeys in mid-2002.
 According to Nicholson, Turner already had "instruments about the house" and was conversant in the basics of musicianship because of his father's job as a music teacher.
 Helders bought a drum kit, while Turner suggested that Nicholson learn bass guitar, and invited Jamie Cook, a neighbour who attended a different school, to play guitar.
 Initially, Turner played guitar in the instrumental band; he became the frontman when two other school friends declined to sing.
 Helders considered Turner the obvious candidate for lyricist – "I knew he had a thing for words" – and he gradually began to share songs with his bandmates.
 Before playing a live show, the band rehearsed for a year in Turner's garage and, later, at an unused warehouse in Wath.
 According to Helders' mother, who drove the teenagers to and from their rehearsal space three times a week: "If they knew you were there, they would just stop so we had to sneak in."
 Their first gig was on Friday, 13 June 2003, supporting The Sound at a local pub called The Grapes.
 The set, which was partly recorded, comprised four original songs and four cover versions of songs by the Beatles, the White Stripes, the Undertones, and the Datsuns.